hct-ux/preact-netlify/content/component/label.md

   label, and the whole group can be described by a legend.

-  Both labels and legends can be extended to provide extra guidance, with the following options:
+  Both labels and legends can be extended to provide extra guidance, using assistive text or a help action.

-  * Kind (default, assistive)

-  * With help
 preview: https://ds.gbgplc.com/react/iframe.html?id=atoms-controls--icon-label&knob-Content=Label%20*
 dos:
   - Labels must always be visible outside of their related form control